The Rocky Mountains beckon. So, too, do the pot shops.

 - Start small.
 Go slow.
 Edibles affect individuals in different ways.
 It can take up to four hours for the high from an edible to take effect.
 The biggest mistake new users make is continuing to ingest edibles if they don’t feel high right away.
 Then, the high hits hard and can last for several hours, leading some people to feel sick or anxious and seek help in ERs.

 - Edibles are much more likely to cause people to seek medical help compared with inhaled marijuana.
-In a new study to be released in the Annals of Internal Medicine, Monte found that edibles are 268 times more likely than inhaled marijuana to cause users in Colorado to seek help at an ER.
-That’s true even though inhaled forms of marijuana are much more common.
+In a new study to be released in the Annals of Internal Medicine, Monte found that ER visits due to edibles were 33 times higher than expected, when controlled for product sales in the state.
+That’s true even though inhaled forms of marijuana are much more common than edibles.

 - The state-recommended dose for edibles is 10 mg, but even that dose can make some people feel sick or anxious.
 Monte has had patients who have consumed the recommended dosage and still suffered negative side effects.
 He does not recommend recreational use of edibles.
 But, if people are trying them, they should start with no more than 2.5 to 5 mg. and see how they respond before eating or drinking more.
 Never mix edibles with alcohol or other drugs.